emanjavacas/cosycat-wiki/General-workflow.md

 4. **Pagination:** Scrolls through the pages of hits with an option for 'next', 'previous', 'first' and 'last' along with a page number readout.

 5. **Pane Swap:** The pane swap button returns the user to the query pane.
+Alternatively, you can use ALT+S.